Symantha Miller Testimonial

 Give your dogs a hug for me.
 Thanks to everyone who sent emails both through the group and privately.
 Thanks to those who called.
 The agility community is incredible.
 I especially appreciate it because you guys understand how attached I am to my dogs.
 They mean almost as much to me as my children.
 They are my children.

-"Last week I got to look over one of your Ruffrider restraints and can't believe the quality!
+"Last week I got to look over one of your Ruffrider safety harness and can't believe the quality!
 They appear to have the fit and strength of some of the search and rescue equipment I have used; in fact, they look more well made than anything I have ever seen doing search and rescue of animals disasters."
 Nancy, Coordinator, Visiting Pets Program at the Humane Society of MO

 "The most valued asset that a heart patient can have is their life saving dog.
 This is trusted protection."
 Sy Elliott, CEO, Heart Therapy Service Dogs